transcom/mymove-docs/docs/backend/testing/run-e2e-tests.md

-This command truncates most tables in the test DB (which is much faster than destroying it, running it again, and running all the migrations), then populates the DB from the data in the `/pkg/testdatagen/scenario/e2ebasic.go` script, and then launches Cypress.
+This command truncates most tables in the test DB (which is much faster than destroying it, running it again, and running all the migrations), then populates the DB from the data in the `/pkg/testdatagen/scenario/e2ebasic.go` script, and then launches Cypress UI.

 Sometimes, a new recently-merged migration might prevent the script from running.
 In that case, or if something else seems wrong with the test DB, you can set everything